 Is it warm in Paris in March?

 Warm?
-Not exactly but March sees a couple of warm days, especially towards the end of the month.
+Not exactly but March sees a couple of warm days, especially toward the end of the month.
 Generally speaking, I’d say March is a chilly month with an average temperature of 8.5°C (47°F) but it can get lower at night and in the mornings and increases in the afternoons.